“WHAT GOOD IS INSURANCE IF IT DOESN’T COVER MY PREEXISTING CONDITION?”

 “WE NEED NATIONAL HEALTH INSURANCE!”

 Healthcare and insurance are NOT synonymous.
 Agreed, we do need something, but if you think national healthcare is the answer, go to countries that have it.
 Many people don’t like it, many pay very high taxes or do without other benefits in order to have it (whether they use it or not), many people who can afford it come to the US for their healthcare.
-In the US we have choice: choice of doctors, treatments, hospitals, etc. In many cases, where it exists, national healthcare makes our HMOs – which are often the source of irritation or criticism due to the “primary care doctor" requirement or cost review guidelines - look terrific.
+In the US we have choice: choice of doctors, treatments, hospitals, etc. In many cases, where it exists, national healthcare makes HMOs – which are often the source of irritation or criticism due to the “primary care doctor" requirement or cost review guidelines - look terrific.

 Yes, we need something, but don’t blame the insurance industry.
 Insurance is a private business about insuring against future risk – that is all it ever was.
 Like having car insurance before an accident, or the homeowners coverage before the roof caves in.
 Insurance and healthcare are different issues – healthcare must be addressed separately from insurance.
 People who prepare for it, budget for it, take care of their health by watching their diet, not taking drugs, not smoking or drinking excessively, exercising regularly….want those choices.